Product

 Understanding forecasting and preparing an income statement is just a small part of it.

-It’s a type of business report that relies on accounting.
-It’s important to have a solid understanding of basic accounting for business transactions when building one.
+A business report relies on accounting, so it’s important to have a solid understanding of basic accounting for business transactions when building one.

 Understanding the building, using, and modifying of these models is a must.